oatlog/oatlog/doc/proposal/main.typ

   error given an expression in real numbers
 - `math`, a small computer algebra system from egg's test suite
-- Steensgaard style unification-based points-to analysis
+- Steensgaard style unification-based points-to analysis Specifically we want to measure performance in terms of created nodes per second.

 R5 is evaluated by the results of profiling in the e-graph engine.

-R6 is orthogonal to the engine itself

-== Prototype design
-// * prototype properties, functionalities and performance goals
-// * motivate key design selection, wrt state of the art, existing libraries etc...
-== Prototype implementation
-// * prototype properties, functionalities and performance goals == Prototype evaluation
-// * testing environment
-// * how to compare against state of the art.

-// * ? key tools and test-case scenarios

-We generally think that the design space is sufficiently large and the domain sufficiently immature that performance improvements are possible over egglog and eqlog, even if the algorithmic behavior is kept relatively unchanged.

-== Ideas for improvements

-We aim to improve performance using a mix of ideas specific to e-graphs:

-#list(
-  [
-    ruleset preprocessing by special-casing specific rewrites to avoid adding as many nodes.
-For example could rewriting $a+b$ to $b+a$ be skipped if any rules attempting to match $a+b$ also attempt matching $b+a$.
-  ],
-  [
-    ruleset preprocessing by composing rules, creating significantly more rules or more expressive rules but removing rules that are especially problematic in terms of creating a lot of nodes ],
-  [
-    matching multiple rules together at the same time ],
-)

-Techniques from databases:

-#list(
-  [
-    skipping maintaining unnecessary indices, as we think is done by eqlog but not egglog ],
-  [
-    speeding up joins by strategically materializing subqueries ],
-)

-And general performance engineering:

-#list(
-  [
-    leveraging code generation to specialize query execution to the given ruleset ],
-  [
-    optimizing index data structures for the joins in the e-graph usage pattern, considering memory locality and instruction-level parallelism
-  ],
-)

-== Benchmarks and testing environment

-We intend to run the benchmarks on our personal computers, with the assumption that the results generalize to other hardware.

-The e-graph applications that we aim to use for benchmarking are

-- Herbie @herbie, a tool to automatically find floating-point expressions that minimize numerical error given an expression in real numbers
-- `math`, a small computer algebra system from egg's test suite
-- Steensgaard style unification-based points-to analysis

-since these were all used to benchmark egglog @egglog.

-For extraction, we are leaning towards creating our own benchmarks.
-We are also considering using the egg extraction gym @egggym, but its benchmarks test synthetic worst-case scenarios rather than the average case.
+R6 is orthogonal to the engine itself, we plan on writing our own extraction benchmarks, but are also considering using the egg extraction gym @egggym, although it has the drawback of the tests being very synthetic worst-case scenarios rather than the average case.

+// == Prototype design
+// // * prototype properties, functionalities and performance goals
+// // * motivate key design selection, wrt state of the art, existing libraries etc...
+// == Prototype implementation
+// // * prototype properties, functionalities and performance goals
+// == Prototype evaluation
+// // * testing environment
+// // * how to compare against state of the art.
+//
+// // * ? key tools and test-case scenarios

+// == Ideas for improvements
+//
+// We aim to improve performance using a mix of ideas specific to e-graphs:
+//
+// #list(
+//   [
+//     ruleset preprocessing by special-casing specific rewrites to avoid adding as many nodes.
+For
+//     example could rewriting $a+b$ to $b+a$ be skipped if any rules attempting to match $a+b$ also
+//     attempt matching $b+a$.
+//   ],
+//   [
+//     ruleset preprocessing by composing rules, creating significantly more rules or more expressive
+//     rules but removing rules that are especially problematic in terms of creating a lot of nodes
+//   ],
+//   [
+//     matching multiple rules together at the same time
+//   ],
+// )
+//
+// Techniques from databases:
+//
+// #list(
+//   [
+//     skipping maintaining unnecessary indices, as we think is done by eqlog but not egglog
+//   ],
+//   [
+//     speeding up joins by strategically materializing subqueries
+//   ],
+// )
+//
+// And general performance engineering:
+//
+// #list(
+//   [
+//     leveraging code generation to specialize query execution to the given ruleset
+//   ],
+//   [
+//     optimizing index data structures for the joins in the e-graph usage pattern, considering memory
+//     locality and instruction-level parallelism
+//   ],
+// )

+// == Benchmarks and testing environment
+//
+// We intend to run the benchmarks on our personal computers, with the assumption that the results
+// generalize to other hardware.
+//
+// The e-graph applications that we aim to use for benchmarking are
+//
+// - Herbie @herbie, a tool to automatically find floating-point expressions that minimize numerical
+//   error given an expression in real numbers
+// - `math`, a small computer algebra system from egg's test suite
+// - Steensgaard style unification-based points-to analysis
+//
+// since these were all used to benchmark egglog @egglog.
+//
+// For extraction, we are leaning towards creating our own benchmarks.
+We are also considering using
+// the egg extraction gym @egggym, but its benchmarks test synthetic worst-case scenarios rather than
+// the average case.

 #show bibliography: set heading(numbering: "1   ")
 #bibliography("refs.bib", title: "References")